Hammarberg/c2/README.md

 If you are using VICE emulator with c2, it's great to also set `x64sc.exe` to path and it will launch automatically.
 # Usage
 ## Command line
+When executing c2 without any arguments in a project folder, it will build/assemble and depending on the settings in the project file, it can automatically launch an emulator if in path.
+However, there are many useful command line switches you can use directly or in conjunction with a project file.
+To get an overview:

-`c2 --help`
+`c2 --help` or simply `c2 -h`.

-Note that the help listing will extend with project specific options when a project file is loaded or detected.
+Note that the help listing will extend with project specific options when a project file is loaded or detected in the same folder.
+For example, a Motorola 68000 project might have different switches listed compared to a MOS 6502 project.

+c2 command line switches comes in two variants, the descriptive long version prefixed with two dahses `--` and the short variant prefixed with a single dash `-`.
+Switches can take optional arguments.
+The description of each switch has `<mandatory>` and `[optional]` argument fields.
+Arguments are separated from the switch with a space like `--out file.bin`.
+Short switches with no or only optional arguments can be stacked and in that case only the last switch of the stack can have arguments: `-rvVo file.bin` where `-o` is the short version of `--out`.
 ## Templates overview
 ## Project files
 ## Your first simple project tutorial